-The global community is increasingly looking towards finding means of sustainable nutrition for the growing population across all countries.
+The global community is increasingly looking towards finding means of sustainable nutrition for the growing population.
 The emphasis is on identifying low-resource strategies acceptable to communities that do not put an unnecessary burden on the environment (Food and Agriculture Organization 1993).
-One suggested approach is the adoption of an ecosystem approach in agricultural management with an emphasis on traditional and indigenous coping strategies.
+Adoption of an ecosystem approach in agricultural management with an emphasis on traditional and indigenous could be good coping strategies.